 In Maple class we recognise how Religious Education equips our pupils with cultural, moral and spiritual knowledge that aids their mental and physical development within the society.
 We believe that Religious Education prepares the pupils for responsibilities, experiences and opportunities later in life.
 The pupils form values and beliefs that are reflected in their stance of life; and the way they challenge ideas and questions about their own purpose in the world, while they co-exist with others in a peaceful and respectful environment.

-In Maple class we study Christianity and we draw our plans from the Oxford Diocesan Board of Education.
+In Maple class we study Christianity and Judaism and we draw our plans from the Oxford Diocesan Board of Education.
 We start and finish our day with the Lord's Prayer, while we show love and respect for one another, following the example of our Jesus Christ.

 Dr Maya Spencer says that spirituality involves the recognition of a feeling or sense or belief that there is something greater than myself, something more to being human than sensory experience, and that the greater whole of which we are part is cosmic or divine in nature.

 Young children have by nature inquisitive minds; they love to explore certain universal themes like love, compassion, hope, courage, altruism, wisdom and truth.
 Spiritual health and well-being lies within all our young pupils.
 It is their right to have their potential recognised and our duty to do so.

 Personal spiritual growth doesn't always happen and it cannot be made to happen.
 It can, however be helped to happen.
 In Maple class we think that spirituality is about believing in; and we have developed a culture that celebrates our spirituality.
 Although we cannot teach spirituality, we can, by our teaching, help to open our children up to and give it opportunity to flourish.